Attractions . . .

 (406 North Indian River Drive)

 The Manatee Observation and Education Center is open year-round and features a classroom, exhibit area and gift shop open six days a week.
 Manatees can be observed in Moore's Creek all year long, although more are found frolicking in the Creek in the winter months.

-The Backus Gallery
+A.E.
+Backus Museum & Gallery

 Fort Pierce City Marina

 Fort Pierce City Marina is the only downtown marina serving the Treasure Coast.
 Conveniently located along the beautiful Indian River Lagoon, the marina is one of Florida's best all-weather inlets and will offer 274 slips when the marina construction is complete in May 2015.